My Travel Story

 I took and a few trips across Honshu, including a three-week winter adventure travelling by train from Tokyo to Hiroshima.
 Another time my sister came to visit me and we spent a really fun two weeks traveling together around the Tokyo area and across Hokkaido.

-Living in Japan was one of the craziest, most adventurous experiences of my life so far, and I made the absolute best friends and have the wildest memories.
+Living in Japan was one of the wildest, most adventurous experiences of my life so far, and I made the absolute best friends and have the wildest memories.
 It feels like a dream that it even happened it was so surreal, but I would go and do it all again in a heartbeat.

 IMG_3714